htrgouvea/research/index.md

 ## About Me

 Hi!
-My names is Heitor Gouvêa and I am a Information Security Entrepreneur, and also study about Business Analysis...
+My names is Heitor Gouvêa and I am a Anonymity & Privacy Researcher, and also study about Business Analysis...
 Currently live in Campinas, a quiet city in Brazil.
 I have more than 3 years experience of programming and studies on information security.

 ## Research Interest

-I am fascinated by the hacker lifestyle and also love everything that is connected to electrical outlet and that's why try to hack everything!
+My researches are in the area of cryptography and cryptanalysis.
-And for this reason my searches is about information security.
+More specifically I work on projects that help people take control of their own security and privacy.

 On my [profile on Github](https://github.com/GouveaHeitor){:target="_blank"} you can see some of my codes written during my researches.